BhuvaneshShan/Waterfall-Identifier/README.md

 # WATERFALL IDENTIFIER
 Identifies waterfall in a given image

+Similar to face detection on photographs, this project finds the location of waterfall in a picture.
+I tried a crude implementation of detection of Haar-like features in an image.
 Created using Processing (https://processing.org/) over a weekend.
-I tried a crude implementation of detection of Haar-like features in an image.
+Wrote it from scratch without the help of any external library! :)
+IntImg.pde is source code file.

 The following snapshots show the result for different waterfall pictures.